This post may contain affiliate links. See our disclosure policy.

 When making egg muffins, we like to use both meat and vegetables.
 It gives the egg muffins a good, rounded out flavor.
 Of course you can add or leave out any of the ingredients you would like.
 For this recipe we use:

-- Steamed spinach – For easy steamed spinach, use 2 cups of Signature Farms® Spinach and place it in a microwave-safe bowl with 1 tablespoon of water and ¼ teaspoon of salt.
+- Steamed spinach – For easy steamed spinach, place fresh spinach in a microwave-safe bowl with 1 tablespoon of water and ¼ teaspoon of salt.
 Cover the bowl with a plate and put in the microwave for 1 ½ minutes.
 Squeezed out all the excess water and it’s ready to add to your muffin tin egg muffins

 - Green onion

 YES!
 These eggs in a muffin pan are a high-protein, low-carb breakfast that can be adjusted to many different lifestyles or diets.
 To cut down on calories, you can make egg white muffins by using egg whites only or make them vegetarian-style by using only vegetables as your mix-ins.
 To make keto egg muffins, you can swap out the milk for cream or water and use bacon, spinach, green onion, and cheese as your mix-ins.

 To store your breakfast egg muffin cups, simply place the extras in an air-tight container or zip-top bag and store in your refrigerator for up to one week.
 To re-heat, place in the microwave for 30 seconds.
 If you are re-heating more than one at a time, you will need to increase the cooking time by about 15 seconds per egg muffin or until heated through.